JaganS-7/Inventrom-Website/README.md

 Showcased awards with a distinctive design, incorporating hover effects and responsive adjustments for optimal user interaction.

 ## 5. Contact Section
-A responsive contact form, icons, and a submission button designed to provide users with an intuitive and seamless experience.
+A responsive contact form, icons, and a submission button are designed to provide users with an intuitive and seamless experience.

 ## 6. Footer
 Engineered a responsive footer with social icons and a dynamic theme toggle button, ensuring a harmonious blend of aesthetics and functionality.

+## Responsive Design
+Ensured a responsive design to deliver an optimal user experience on both desktop/laptop and mobile devices.
+The website dynamically adjusts its layout and elements to provide a seamless and visually appealing interface across various screen sizes.

 ## Additional Features
 - Implemented a dynamic theme toggle for enhanced user customization.